 A second experiment was started in 1998, to investigate plant community and ecosystem responses to nitrogen addition in combination with four contrasting ‘management’ treatments - low/high-intensity mowing and low/high-intensity burning.
 Following a wildfire in 2006, half the plots ceased to receive N additions, whilst the other half continued to receive N inputs on a monthly basis until the end of 2012.

 Plots are still marked and the site remains available for new research.
 The site was one of several operating under the UKREATE umbrella project formerly funded by the Department for Environment Food and Rural Affairs (Defra) and the Natural Environment Research Council (NERC).

 Design and Treatments

-alternating treatment receiving either the control or the high nitrogen addition in alternate years (1989-1996)
+4) Alternating N - receiving either the low or the high N treatment in alternate years

 Results and Conclusions

 The initial experiment (1989-1996) revealed that greater than two-thirds of the applied nitrogen accumulated in the litter and soil and led to increased microbial populations and higher rates of conversion of nitrogen to soluble inorganic forms.
-Results have been key to modelling the impact of nitrogen deposition under varying conditions and have contributed to an improved understanding of the role of management to mitigate the impact of eutrophication.
-The experiment also led to a revision of the critical loads of nitrogen for lowland dry heaths at the European level.
+Results have been key to modelling the impact of nitrogen deposition on heathland ecosystems and contributed to revision of the critical loads of nitrogen for lowland dry heaths at the European level.

 Post-treatment monitoring of ecosystem recovery revealed that, eight years after nitrogen treatment ceased, its effects were still measurable in terms of reduced resistance of heather to drought, increased canopy height and a persistent increase in soil microbial activity.